ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Valid mount target names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Mount target names must begin with a lowercase letter.

-### Delete mount target of a file share
+### Deleting a mount target of a file share
 {: #delete-mount-target-ui}

 To delete a mount target, the share must be in a `stable` state.

 1. Select a file share from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).

-2. On the File share details page, select a mount target you want to delete.
+2. On the File share details page, select a mount target that you want to delete.

-3. Click the overflow menu (hellipsis) and select **Delete**.
+3. Click the overflow menu (ellipsis) and select **Delete**.

-### Delete a file share
+### Deleting a file share
 {: #delete-file-share-ui}

-Before deleting a file share, make sure that it's unmounted from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-ui).
-To delete a file share, the it must be in a `stable` state or `failed` state (i.e., when provisioning fails).
+Before you delete a file share, make sure that the file share is unmounted from virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-ui).
+To delete a file share, the file share must be in a `stable` state or `failed` state (that is, when provisioning fails).

 1. Select a file share from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).

-2. Click the overflow menu (hellipsis) and select **Delete**.
+2. Click the overflow menu (ellipsis) and select **Delete**.

-## Use the CLI to manage file shares and mount points
+## Using the CLI to manage file shares and mount points
 {: #file-storage-manage-cli}
 {: cli}